 Associate professor and deputy director of CWTS, and coordinator of the Evaluation Practices in Context (EPIC) working group.
 Her research focuses on the growing use of assessment procedures and bibliometric indicators in scientific and scholarly research, and the effects on knowledge production.

 Postdoctoral researcher.
 Thomas is interested in evaluation and quantification practices.
 Inspired by cultural sociology as well as science and technology studies, Thomas analyzes the ways in which researchers are evaluated and evaluate themselves, and the (numerical) devices that are used to do so.

 Visiting postdoctoral researcher.
 Björn’s current research focuses on evaluation systems and university rankings as examples of an emerging “metric culture” in academia.
 He is also interested in the use, and misuse, of bibliometric measures on the humanities.

 Senior researcher and coordinator of the Social Sciences, Humanities & Law (WISSH) working group.
 Thed's research focuses on the development of indicators for the research assessment of scholarly activity in the social sciences, the humanities, and law.
 He is co-editor the OUP journal Research Evaluation.

 Postdoctoral researcher.
 Alex's research concerns how governance changes impact modern science.
 At present this has taken him to explore the effects that formal evaluations and new metric indicators are having on research in academic institutions.

-Researcher and member of the EPIC working group.
-Clifford’s research is focused on Open Science and he is writing a PhD thesis about openness in scholarly communication.
+Researcher and member of the Science and Evaluation Studies (SES) working group.
+Clifford’s research is focused on Open Science in relation to emerging evaluation practices and research information systems.

 Director of CWTS and professor of Scientometrics.
 Paul is interested in how evaluation systems have developed and are creating new constraints for the development of knowledge.
 He is also interested in the history of science in general and the role of information systems in these histories in particular.